 Is a former Chief Executive of a local authority for both Children and Adults Services in local authority in England.
 When Colin retired he became a trustee with CCPAS (now 31:8).
 He ended his time there in 2016.
 Colin currently co-pastors Little Mill Church in a church in Monmouthshire South Wales.

 Don, who until his retirement was Head of Public Affairs for the Evangelical Alliance.
 His work led to him engage actively within the worlds of Parliament, politics and theology.
 Don is the author of “Laws of the Spiritual Order” and “Biblical and Pastoral Responses to homosexuality”.

 Is a barrister specialising in employment, personal injury and civil litigation.
 Holding a specialist LLM in employment law and is focused upon cases of religious and wider civil liberties.
 Previously, he was Head of Public Policy for the Evangelical Alliance UK .
 Before being called to the Bar, he worked as a teacher in secondary education.

 He is also an experienced law lecturer having tutored both undergraduate and postgraduate students.
-Simon has contributed towards “Christianity in the Workplace: An Employer’s Guide to Christian Beliefs” and is a contributing author to: “Speak Up: a Guide to the Law and Your Gospel Freedoms” that was welcomed in parliament by the then Prime Minister Theresa May, as highlighting ‘the jealously guarded principle of the ability to speak freely, respectfully and responsibly about one’s religion’.
+Simon’s contributed towards the publication “Christianity in the Workplace: An Employer’s Guide to Christian Beliefs” .
+He is also a contributing author to: “Speak Up: a Guide to the Law and Your Gospel Freedoms” welcomed in parliament by the then Prime Minister Theresa May.
+The publication highlighted ‘the jealously guarded principle of the ability to speak freely, respectfully and responsibly about one’s religion’.